 See Also Famous Buildings in Ancient Rome

-Key Characteristics of Neoclassical Architecture
+Neoclassical Architecture Characteristics

 - Grand Scale: Buildings often exhibit a monumental scale, creating an imposing presence.